phoenixframework/phoenix_guides/ZZ_testing_channels.md

       chat_message = %{message: "I <3 Elixir"}

       build_socket("room:new_chat")
+      |> subscribe(App.PubSub)
       |> handle_in(RoomChannel, chat_message)

       assert_socket_broadcasted("room:new_chat", chat_message)
     end

+When building the socket we need to also make sure to subscribe to it, or else there will be no one to broadcast to and the test will fail.
+Typically the module you pass in is `NameOfYourApp.PubSub`.

 This time we call the Channel with params for a new chat message and assert that the channel broadcasted a new chat with the correct payload (the new